Building UX team from scratch

 Results

 I initially joined as a visual designer, working mainly on marketing, paid media, and printed materials.
-In the digital environment, there were no UX processes, no user research, and no clear usability standards.
-Interfaces were created based on visual references and delivered as static files, which led to misalignment, rework, and low operational efficiency.
+In the digital environment, there were no UX processes, no user research, and no clear usability standards — interfaces were created based on visual references and delivered as static files.

 Working on projects at Vitabe’s office.